 4. Join the annual shopping frenzy on Boxing Day

 The biggest shopping day of the year for all Australians promises lots of discounts and specials so you’d better get in early!
-Aussies are poised to spend over a billion dollars during the pre-Christmas and Boxing Day period, while retailers gear up for a heated price war.
+Aussies are poised to spend over a billion dollars during Christmas holiday period, while retailers gear up for a heated price war.

-5. Count down to the year of 2017 on New Year’s Eve
+5. Count down to the new year on New Year’s Eve

-53 days till 2017!
 On December 31, millions of Australians will indulge in a range of celebrations including epic firework displays, countdowns and live shows.
-Get ready for a memorable experience on your last day of 2016!
+Get ready for a memorable experience on your last day of 2018!